meshalsaud/Item-Catalog-Project/README.md

 # Item Catalog Project
-- This project is part of Udacity full stack nanodegree, we used vagrant & flask & qlite
+- This project is part of Udacity full stack nanodegree, we used vagrant & flask & sqlite

 ## what you need before start?
 1. [Virtualbox](https://www.virtualbox.org/)